andrakis/node-lithp/README.md

 Examples
 ========

-The following examples are implemented in `lib/samples.js`.
+Some following examples are implemented in `lib/samples.js`.

+The rest of the examples are in the [l_src](https://github.com/andrakis/node-lithp/tree/master/l_src) directory.

 It shows how the following examples are constructed for running in the interpreter.
 The file `test.js` uses the